Photo and story by Angele Latham / Contributing Writer

 “Steinway pianos are exceptional instruments and are performed in concert venues, music series and top music schools across the globe,” said Arunesh Nadgir, the coordinator of Keyboard Studies at MTSU.
 “The tone, sound quality and the touch of Steinway pianos (are) unparalleled.
 Because MTSU is an All-Steinway School, it means that our students have access to these wonderful instruments.
 The students themselves use them every day in the MTSU practice rooms and in our music hall.
 And with hundreds of guest artists, faculty and student recitals presented every year at the School of Music, students can hear these pianos being performed by others as well.”

 The sale was also an opportunity to showcase one of Steinway’s most cutting-edge pianos: the Steinway Spirio, a high-resolution player piano that poses to be a breakthrough in piano education.
 While the Spirio remains a fully-functioning classical piano, it also boasts a modern edge: a tablet built seamlessly into the lines of the piano that hosts over 3,000 videos and audio recordings of famous pianists.
 These recordings, both modern and classical, allow piano students to witness the actual notes being played on the keyboard in front of them while also watching the video on the tablet.
+This type of piano could help to start a new era of playing, and before long, the students will be looking into piano moving services, similar to the one that you can find over at pianomoversoftexas.com to help them play this piano from the comfort of their home, or music studio.
+In the meantime, they can enjoy the benefits of what this piano can bring.
 This creates a bridge between students and masters and allows for real-time instruction from sources otherwise out of reach.